-Corbynsceptic MP Tom Blenkinsop will stand down at general election | LabourList
+Corbynsceptic MPs Alan Johnson and Tom Blenkinsop to stand down at election | LabourList

-Corbynsceptic MP Tom Blenkinsop will stand down at general election
+Corbynsceptic MPs Alan Johnson and Tom Blenkinsop to stand down at election

+Labour backbenchers Tom Blenkinsop and Alan Johnson today said they would stand down at the general election.

-Labour’s Tom Blenkinsop has announced he will not seek re-election as MP for Middlesbrough South and East Cleveland.
+Blenkinsop told members he would not seek re-election as MP for Middlesbrough South and East Cleveland while Johnson, the former home secretary and ex-leader of the pro-EU Labour In campaign, said he would retire from Hull West and Hessle seat.

 In a statement on his website, Blenkinsop, who was elected in 2010, made clear his intentions.